 While a monitoring app is not required, several options exist to help gauge symptoms.

 Community bathrooms will be cleaned by Facilities staff once per day and revisited throughout the day as needed to maintain the APPA-2 standard of cleanliness.
 Cleaning supplies will be made available for residents to clean sinks and counter tops as needed

 In between these cleanings, cleaning supplies will be made available for residents to clean sinks and counter tops after activities beyond hand washing, particularly for activities like tooth brushing that release respiratory droplets and saliva.

-Including: Donahue, Inn & Conference Center, River Hawk Village, River Hawk Village Townhouses, Riverview West, Riverview East, Sheehy, University Suites, Merrimack Apartments
+Including: Donahue, River Hawk Village, River Hawk Village Townhouses, University Suites

 Residence halls with in-room bathrooms and shared living spaces that are located in the room, suite, or apartment fall under the responsibility of the residents occupying that space.
 During your roommate contract meeting with your RA, you will work to create a cleaning schedule that will meet the minimum established cleaning guidelines.

 Elevators: Maintain social distance or ride solo.
 Please use the stairs whenever possible.
 If you are using the elevator, wear your face covering and avoid touching the elevator buttons with your exposed hand/fingers, if possible.
 Wash your hands or use hand sanitizer with at least 60 percent alcohol upon departing the elevator.

 We encourage you to build time in when preparing to leave the building to ensure you are able to arrive on time.
 If you are physically able to do so, we highly encourage you to use the stairs in your building.